t3rninator/patract-open-platform-program/projects/template/README.md

 > (The number of words is not limited, 200 words are best)

 Patract is a Wasm Contract Technology Lab for Polkadot.
-We provides full-stack support for the Wasm contract ecosystem, including on-chain contract modules, off-chain tools and services, and user-side products.
+We provide full-stack support for the Wasm contract ecosystem, including on-chain contract modules, off-chain tools and services, and user-side products.

 ## Wasm contract technical support